Roman-Manzhelii/Bugs_life/README.md

 # Conways game of life (C++)

-This repository contains a version of the conway's game of life that implements the [HashLife](https://www.dev-mind.blog/hashlife/) algorithm in C++.
+This repository contains a version of the conway's game of life developed in C++.

 ![](https://i.ibb.co/YD8njFP/Screenshot-from-2022-06-04-21-08-54.png)